Artificial Intelligence for Dynamical Systems in Wireless Communications: Modeling for the Future: Introduction

 The history of dynamical systems theory shows its early bond with wireless communications, as some of the fundamental dynamical systems theory concepts introduced by Poincare came from his wireless telegraphy seminars (1908).
 The development of both disciplines in the following decades continued going hand in hand with the oscillators that were the central object of interest in dynamical systems theory and an invaluable component of every radio device from their inception.
 The perspectives we investigate here are those opened in dynamical systems theory once the theory of deterministic chaos was established in the second half of the 20th century, with the notions of sensitive dependence on the initial conditions, fractal dimension attractors, ergodicity, etc. The path we chose is one of understanding the already existing dynamical phenomena within wireless systems and putting them to use.

 The other road in observing dynamical systems in wireless communications is the one of chaotic communications.
-This has been the dominant topic in the area since the early nineties when the possibility of synchronization of two chaotic systems was demonstrated.
-This topic has repeatedly been surveyed in the past \cite{kaddoum_wireless_2016} and it represents the chaos added to a communication system, not the one found existing within it.
+This has been the dominant topic in the area since the early nineties when the possibility of synchronization of two chaotic systems was demonstrated \cite{pecora1990synchronization}.
+This topic has repeatedly been surveyed in the past and it represents the chaos added to a communication system, not the one found existing within it.

 We begin our story by presenting the basics of dynamical systems theory.
 This will help us appreciate the efforts made in the past to identify elements of dynamical systems in wireless communications settings.
-These efforts will then be presented systematically, mapped onto the media layers of ISO model to put the concepts into a context and to suggest the ways to proceed with the research today.
-The question of why today is the best time to revive the interest in dynamical systems in wireless communications is the one we want to start answering with this article, and hope to see other researchers answering it as well in the years to come.
+These efforts will then be presented systematically, mapped onto the media layers of ISO OSI (International Organization for Standardization - Open Systems Interconnection){} model to put the concepts into a context and to suggest the ways to proceed with the research today.
+Then we proceed with our central claim: the combination of dynamical systems theory and machine learning has a potential to radically change wireless communications performance.
 We offer some initial results motivated by recent developments in the field as a motivation for further work.